Martin Reichardt

 Martin Reichardt (born 30 July 1969) is a German politician.
 Born in Goslar, Lower Saxony, he represents Alternative for Germany (AfD).
-Martin Reichardt has served as a member of the Bundestag from the state of Saxony-Anhalt since 2017.
+Reichardt has served as a member of the Bundestag from the state of Saxony-Anhalt since 2017.
 He is chairmen of AfD Saxony-Anhalt.

 Life

-He became member of the bundestag after the 2017 German federal election.
+He became member of the Bundestag after the 2017 German federal election.
 He is a member of the Committee for Family, Senior Citizens, Women and Youth and the Committee for Education, Research and Technology Assessment.